nightblade9/dungeons-of-the-sultanate/README.md

 You can create a new client secret [here](https://github.com/settings/developers) - there doesn't seem to be any way to view existing client secrets.

-Then, configure your run task in IDEA by picking Run > Run, edit the existing configuration, and under Environment Variables, specify `spring.profiles.active=dev`.

 Run the app, and verify that browsing to `http://localhost:8080` presents you with a link to log in, and you can log in via GitHub.

 ## Troubleshooting OAuth2

 If you get a generic user/password page, check the console logs.
 Immediately after the Spring ASCII logo, oook for something like this (incorrect):